 My experience has been that the component makers working hardest on

 getting the look the same tend to

 be the worst at getting the

 spec right.
 The "clone houses" frequently have quality

 not that their clubheads will break, but that they don't match the

 cloned clubs' specs, nor any other consistent set of specs.

-On a practical note, a discriminating clubmaker can get a legal (that is,
+On a practical note, a discriminating clubmaker can usually

 non-look-alike) clubhead that "clones" the performance characteristics